MichaelCade/90DaysOfDevOps/2023/day55.md

 ## Getting started with AWS CodePipeline

 To get started with AWS CodePipeline, there are several excellent [tutorials](https://docs.aws.amazon.com/codepipeline/latest/userguide/tutorials.html) in the [AWS User Guide](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html).
-They all basically break down into the following 3 steps
+They all basically break down into the following 3 steps:

 ### Step 1: Create an IAM role